ragempcommunity/ragemp-types/README.md

  <a href="https://discord.com/invite/tChBaeu" target="__blank"><img alt="Discord Server" src="https://img.shields.io/discord/183979885788659713?label=discord&color=7289da"></a>
 </p>

-Remember to 🌟 this Github if you 💖 it.
+Remember to 🌟 this GitHub if you 💖 it.

 ### 📥 Installation